furkanterzi0/Jetpack-Compose/README.md

 # Jetpack Compose State Management & RESTful API Example

-Bu proje, Jetpack Compose ile geliştirilen basit bir Android uygulamasıdır.
-Proje kapsamında:

-- **State management (durum yönetimi)** kullanımı,
+This project is a simple Android application developed with Jetpack Compose.
+It demonstrates:

+- Usage of **state management**,
-- **RESTful API** ile veri çekme (Retrofit kullanılarak),
+- Fetching data using a **RESTful API** (via Retrofit),
-- **MVVM mimarisi**,
+- Implementation of **MVVM architecture**,
-- **Jetpack Compose** ile modern kullanıcı arayüzü tasarımı
+- Modern UI design with **Jetpack Compose**

-uygulamalı olarak gösterilmiştir.

-## Özellikler
+## Features

-- Kullanıcı verilerini JSONPlaceholder API üzerinden çeker.
-- LazyColumn ile kullanıcı listesi gösterilir.
+- Fetches user data from the JSONPlaceholder API.
+- Displays the user list with LazyColumn.
-- ViewModel ve state yönetimi ile veri akışı kontrol edilir.
+- Controls data flow using ViewModel and state management.

-## Kullanılan Teknolojiler
+## Technologies Used

 - Jetpack Compose
 - Retrofit